rpatterson/prunerr/README.rst

 - Basic `Python "distribution"/project`_ metadata
 - A `Makefile`_ for local development build and maintenance tasks
 - `Docker`_ container images for users and development
+- `Makefile`_ recipes/targets used for both local development and on CI/CD platforms
+- A `GitHub Actions`_ workflow/pipeline integrating those CI/CD recipes/targets

 The intended use is to add this repository as a VCS remote for your project.
 Thus developers can merge changes from this repository as we make changes related to Python